chrisbroski/utipem/README.md

 ##### Trained

 This level is better that untrained, but not much.
 The character has no real experience.
-Skills can reach this level by getting a day's worth of training with a character of *professional* level or higher.
-A character can also advance to this level from *untrained* by successfully performing the skill during a non-training encounter.
+Skills can reach this level by receiving training with a character of *professional* level or higher.
+A character can also advance to this level from *untrained* by successfully performing the skill during an encounter.
+This must be a planned encounter in the adventure, not a staged practice encounter arranged by the players for the purpose of training.

 ##### Intermediate

-Like promotion from *untrained* to *trained*, this skill level is attained when a character successfully performs a skill during a non-training based encounter.
+Like promotion from *untrained* to *trained*, this skill level is attained when a character successfully performs a trained skill during a true encounter.

 ##### Professional

-Some skills require expertise in another skill to be at least *intermediate* level.
+Some skills require expertise in another skill at *intermediate* level or better.
 Having one dependant skill at *intermediate* level will promote the prerequisite skill to the *professional* level.

 ##### Expert